E. T. Barnette: Chenoa City

 Barnette and his crew set about constructing a temporary trading post consisting of two log buildings: A 26 by 54 foot store called "Barnette's Cache" (later, "Barnette's Trading Post"), and a small cabin to serve as the Barnettes' residence.
 The buildings were raised on the site of what would later become the heart of downtown Fairbanks, between Cowles Street and Cushman Street.
 Barnette named the post "Chenoa City."
 He decided to pass the winter there, continuing up river to Tanana Crossing the following summer.

 During the winter, Barnette sent Dan McCarty, one of his hired hands, to Valdez in order to escort Isabelle's brother, Frank J. Cleary, back to the post.
 McCarty and Cleary returned on February 20, 1902.
 Cleary was charged with taking care of the post while the Barnettes made a trip to Seattle to purchase additional supplies as well as a flat-bottomed boat capable of proceeding further up the Tanana.
 On March 10, E.T. and Isabelle set out by dogsled, crossing the Saint Elias Mountains to reach the port of Valdez.
 In Seattle, Barnette purchased a boat he named Isabelle, ordering it shipped in pieces to St. Michael.

 The Isabelle was assembled to incorporate whatever machinery could be salvaged from the wrecked Arctic Boy.
 While Barnette was in St. Michael, overseeing the process, he made the acquaintance of district judge James Wickersham, who had been appointed to the judgeship of the Third District by President William McKinley in 1900.
 Wickersham suggested to Barnette that he name his post on the Tanana after Wickersham's mentor, up-and-coming Indiana Senator Charles W. Fairbanks.
 In his July 19, 1902, diary entry, Wickersham recorded that Barnette "promised to do so."

 The Isabelle was completed in September, but once again it proved to be too late in the year to reach Tanana Crossing.
 The Isabelle could not even make it as far as Chenoa City, grounded by sandbars 4 miles downstream.
 When Barnette reached the post, using small boats to ferry supplies from the Isabelle, he was informed that Pedroni had finally located the rich vein that he had been looking for.
 Pedroni, who had been grubstaked by Cleary in April, had returned in late July to confide his discovery.

+Pedroni had changed his name to Felix Pedro, which and who can be found in another Wikipedia article.